Postpartum Euphoria (“Baby Pinks”): What’s Normal and When to Seek Help

 When to reach out for help

-Professional support is recommended when mood elevation persists beyond two weeks, interferes with sleep or functioning, or includes impulsive or unsafe behavior.
+Professional support is recommended when mood elevation persists beyond the first two postpartum weeks, escalates, interferes with sleep (not being able to sleep when the baby sleeps) or functioning, or includes impulsive behavior with unwanted consequences or unsafe behavior.

-Immediate care is required for loss of contact with reality or concerns about harm.
+Immediate care is required for loss of contact with reality or concerns about harming self or others.
 In the U.S., call or text 988.

 Is postpartum euphoria the same as postpartum psychosis?